-- Best time of the day to visit; it’s better to do the drive in the morning to have enough time to explore the area.
+- Best time of the day to visit – it’s better to drive in the morning to have enough time to explore the area.

-- Working hours; Chapman’s Peak Drive is open 24 hours, most National parks work from 8am to 6pm.
+- Opening hours – Chapman’s Peak Drive is open 24 hours, most National parks work from 8am to 6pm.

 A road trip around Cape Peninsula is one of the most scenic drives in the city and a perfect place for a day trip from Cape Town.
+It’s definitely a bucket-list thing to do in the city.
 The famous Chapman’s Peak drive is a part of it.
-The big part of the drive is along the rugged coast of the Atlantic Ocean.
-There is a great number of look-outs and view-points where you can stop along the route.
+A big part of the drive is along the rugged coast of the Atlantic Ocean.
+There is a great number of look-outs and viewpoints where you can stop along the route.
 It’ll take pretty much a full day to do the drive and to stop at the main attractions.
 There are many nice restaurants along the route to stop for breakfast or lunch.
 To do this trip you can rent a car or join one of the suggested tours.

-- Seals at Hout Bay – you can see seals at the harbor or do a boat tour to spot more of them and even snorkel with these majestic creatures
+- Seals at Hout Bay.
+Here you can see seals at the harbor or do a boat tour to spot more of them and even snorkel with these majestic creatures

-- Chapman’s Peak Drive – a 15-kilometer breathtaking road along the rugged coast of the Atlantic Ocean with stunning look-outs.
+- Chapman’s Peak Drive is a 15-kilometer breathtaking road along the rugged coast of the Atlantic Ocean with stunning look-outs.

-- Beautiful beaches of Kommetjie – one of the best places for surfing in Cape Town.
+- The beautiful beaches of Kommetjie are one of the best places for surfing in Cape Town.

-- Cape Point National Park – one of the best places in Cape Town to do hiking, there are several trails inside the park
+- Cape Point Nature Reserve is one of the best places in Cape Town to do hiking, there are several trails inside the park

-- Penguin colony at Boulders Beach – a beautiful white-sand beach surrounded by huge boulders with many cute African penguins.
+- The penguin colony at Boulders Beach is a beautiful white-sand beach surrounded by huge boulders with many cute African penguins.

-- Colorful beach cabins in Muizenberg – a row of red, green, yellow, and blue wooden cabins along the beach
+- Colorful beach cabins in Muizenberg are a row of red, green, yellow, and blue wooden cabins along the beach

 There is really a lot to see and to do in the area if you have time to spend here a couple of days might be a good option.